 ACCEPTABLE SCHOOL DRESS

-When: During the academic day, and other activities designated by the school.
+When: Mondays and Fridays during the academic day, and during other activities designated by the school.

 Types of clothing: Shirt with folded collar, polo-style knit shirts or oxfords, turtlenecks under sweaters, Thanksgiving through Winter Break, shorts, slacks, shoes, boots, sneakers.
 Note: Shorts must be cut just above the knee (walking shorts), and can be worn through Asheville School week and after Spring Break.
 Pants are to fit snuggly and not droop around the waist.

 When: Weekend and other activities designated by the school.

 Types of clothing: School dress with the addition of full-length jeans only (full-length jeans does not mean denim shorts).

 At buffet meals, cargo pants may be worn, appropriate t-shirts that are tucked in, and belts.
 Appropriate shorts are acceptable.
 No gym shorts of any kind are allowed in the Dining Hall.
 Sandals are permitted in the Dining Hall but must not be removed at any time.

 When: Evening study hall, evening buffet meals & free time on campus.

 Types of clothing: Appropriate shirt, footwear, and pants.
 No sleeveless undershirts.